 A. The use of long-term antihistamines is not a major concern in terms of drug safety.
 If you tolerate it now, you should continue to tolerate it.
-With the older, first generation antihistamines, e.g., diphenhydramine, there can be some loss of effectiveness (sub-sensitivity or tolerance) and while this may also apply to the newer, second generation, non-sedating antihistamines, the evidence is not conclusive.
+With the older, first generation antihistamines (e.g., diphenhydramine) there can be some loss of effectiveness (sub-sensitivity or tolerance), and while this may also apply to the newer, second generation, non-sedating antihistamines, the evidence is not conclusive.

-Another concern is that by allowing your nose to tolerate the dog (by taking an antihistamine), you are inhaling more dog dander and have the possibility of developing allergic asthma, as the lungs have a lining that is very similar to that of the upper airway.
-While we see this progression from nasal allergies to asthma more commonly in children, it does occur in adults.
+Another concern is that by allowing your nose to tolerate the dog (by taking an antihistamine), you are inhaling more dog dander.
+This increases the possibility of developing allergic asthma, as the lungs have a lining that is very similar to that of the upper airway.
+While this progression from nasal allergies to asthma is most common in children, it does also occur in adults.

 If you are interested in having a dog, consult your allergist and consider starting on a course of allergen immunotherapy (allergy injections) to reduce your sensitivity to dog dander.
 This is the only form of preventative and long-term control medical treatment available.
 In addition, a dog-allergen-minimizing home environment would be helpful.
 Presuming you would have an inside dog, this might include hard surface flooring, leather furniture, a bedroom that is off-limits to the dog, and use of HEPA devices (vacuums and air cleaners).